In an astonishing first for Roma and Traveller people, a Romani artist is representing a national pavilion at the Venice Biennale 2022. Małgorzata...

 Fanny Brate was born in Stockholm in 1861.
 Showing great potential from a young age, she started taking drawing and painting classes when she was only ten years old.
 In 1885, at the age of 24, she received a Royal Medal for her painting Art Friends.
 Her visits to Paris heavily influenced her style of painting.
 However, for subjects, she always turned to her local community.
 Her genre paintings in an Impressionist style portray children in everyday life over the 19th and 20th centuries.

 Fanny Ingeborg Matilda Brate was a Swedish painter.
-She was born and raised in a palace because her father was a clerk in the household of King Oscar II.
-Therefore, from birth she was exposed to the finest examples of art in different mediums surrounding her.
+She was born and raised in a palace since her father was a clerk in the household of King Oscar II.
+Therefore, from the birth she was exposed to the finest examples of art in different mediums surrounding her.

 She studied at an all-girls school between 1868 and 1877.
 While studying, she was taking part-time painting classes at the Arts and Crafts School.
 Later on she became a full-time student there, until she began painting under the supervision of master Malmström at the Royal Swedish Academy of Fine Arts.
 In 1885, she received recognition when she was awarded a Royal Medal for her painting Art Friends.